Vimbayinashe/elementary-math-practice/README.md

 and at a chosen difficulty level and review their previous performance.
 ``````

-## This app is an opportunity for me to test new frameworks and skills, namely:
+## This fullstack app is a personal project for me to practice and improve working with the following:
+- React
-- Ionic
+- Express
 - MySQL
-- Axios
+- Deployment to Heroku